piwheels/hostedpi/docs/cli/create.rst

     Names of the Raspberry Pi servers to provision

-    If no names are provided, a generated name will be generated.
+    If no names are provided, a name will be generated.
 Use in combination with :option:`--number` to create multiple servers with generated names.

 Options
 =======